 Convoy S12 Flashlight Review

-The Convoy S12 Flashlight is a new 21700 light, with some pleasant eggy Luminus SST-20 emitters.
+The Convoy S12 flashlight is a new 21700 light, with some pleasant eggy Luminus SST-20 emitters.
 Read on for testing!

 Official Specs and Features

-Here’s a link to the banggood product page.
+Here’s a link to the Banggood product page.

 Versions